opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Select a level in the Xsheet and choose Level > Level Settings.
+    - Select a level in the Xsheet/Timeline and choose Level > **Level Settings...**.

-    - Right-click a level in the Xsheet and choose Level Setting from the menu that opens.
+    - Right-click a level in the Xsheet/Timeline and choose **Level Setting...** from the menu that opens.

-    - Right-click a level in the cast and choose Level Setting from the menu that opens.
+    - Right-click a level in the Scene Cast and choose **Level Setting...** from the menu that opens.

 .. _working_with_xsheet_columns: